 12. Sealing the pavers

-You will not have to wait for a couple of days before you can use your concrete paver driveway.
+You will not have to wait for a couple of days before you can use your concrete squares driveway.
 Since there is no curing time for concrete pavers, you can use your driveway immediately after installation is completed.

 Improve the curb appeal of your home with a concrete paver driveway.
 It is a definitive choice that will not cause you issues with concrete repairs, adjustments to cold climates, and high maintenance costs.